kevin70613/TX_TradeStrAdj.tiga/README.md

 ## Raw result

-In the Raw_result file, there are six information (buyDatetime, sellDatetime, predictUpDown, buyPrice, sellPrice, profit) of every futures transaction in year from year 2013 to 2016.
+In the Raw_result file, there are six information (buyDatetime, sellDatetime, predictUpDown, buyPrice, sellPrice, profit) of every futures transaction from year 2013 to 2016.

 1. buyDatetime: buy futures datetime.